jquery-validation/jquery-validation/CONTRIBUTING.md

 2. Follow the [jQuery style guide](http://contribute.jquery.com/style-guides/js)
 3. Add or update unit tests along with your patch.
 Run the unit tests in at least one browser (see below).
 4. Run `grunt` (see below) to check for linting and a few other issues.
-5. Describe the change in your commit message and reference the ticket, like this: "Fixed delegate bug for dynamic-totals demo.
+5. Describe the change in your commit message and reference the ticket, like this: "Demos: Fixed delegate bug for dynamic-totals demo.
 Fixes #51".
-If you're adding a new localization file, use something like this: "Added croatian (HR) localization"
+If you're adding a new localization file, use something like this: "Localization: Added croatian (HR) localization"

 ## Build setup